 - You are a refugee newcomer to Canada (copies of landing documents and alternate income documents will be required) and are privately sponsored or an inland claimant or a child under 18 from a family in receipt of the RAP

-- You have never filed income taxes before (copies of income documents, such as T4 statements for 2017 or three (3) recent consecutive paystubs will be required)
+- You have never filed income taxes before (copies of income documents, such as T4 statements for 2018 or three (3) most recent consecutive paystubs will be required)

 - You can provide an Ontario Works (OW) or Ontario Disability Support Program (ODSP) benefit stub for the current month